Frequently Asked Questions

 Will USAID country missions be responsible for ensuring that 50 percent of the program clients in their countries are very poor?

 No. The legislation requires that 50 percent of microenterprise funding from USAID as an agency, not from each individual mission, reaches the very poor.
 This does not mean that 50 percent of the program beneficiaries of each mission, nor each individual organization, must be very poor.

 Will USAID country missions need to verify poverty assessment results from the implementing partners before the partners report to MRR?

-Each partner organization is responsible for ensuring that its survey is being carried out according to the standards laid out in the Poverty Assessment Tools Implementation manual.
-This responsibility includes ensuring that tools are translated in the appropriate languages, back-translated into English to ensure accuracy of meaning, and then distributed to the staff carrying out the survey.
-The USAID mission can aid the partner organizations working in its country by coordinating these translation efforts so that all affected organizations share equitably in the effort and expense rather than each bearing the full costs of translation.
+Each partner organization is responsible for ensuring that its survey is being carried out according to the standards laid out in the Poverty Assessment Tools Implementation Manual.
+This responsibility includes ensuring that tools are translated into appropriate languages using procedures that maximize accuracy, local contextualization and ease of use.
+The USAID mission can aid local partners by coordinating these translation efforts so that all affected organizations share equitably in the effort and expense rather than each bearing the full costs of translation.